Kenny Richey

-Kenneth Thomas Richey (born August 3, 1964), in Zeist, Netherlands is a British-US dual citizen who in 1987 was convicted in Ohio of murdering a two-year-old girl and sentenced to death.
+Kenneth Thomas Richey (born August 3, 1964) is a British-US dual citizen who in 1987 was convicted in Ohio of murdering a two-year-old girl and sentenced to death.
 He spent 21 years on death row before re-examination of his case led to his release, after he accepted a plea bargain in which he pleaded no contest to manslaughter.

 Early life

 Richey was born in the Netherlands to a Scottish mother and an American father.
 He was raised in Edinburgh, Scotland but moved to Ohio to join his father in late 1982.
 He served in the Marines before moving into government-subsidized housing in Columbus Grove.

 Murder conviction and imprisonment

 On June 30, 1986, a fire broke out in the apartment complex in which Richey lived.
 The fire originated in an apartment where Hope Collins lived with her two-year-old daughter, Cynthia; Cynthia died of smoke inhalation.
 Prosecutors argued that Richey started the fire and was targeting his ex-girlfriend, Candy Barchet, who lived in the same apartment complex.
 At the death penalty sentencing hearing, evidence was presented regarding Richey's history of mental health problems; a psychologist and social worker testified that Richey had borderline personality disorder, antisocial personality disorder, and histrionic behavior disorder.

 He was convicted in January 1987 of murder by arson, following which he spent 21 years on death row.

+A 1992 documentary from This Week entitled "The Brit on Death Row" and a 1998 documentary from World in Action entitled "A Date with the Executioner", were both made about Richey and the campaign for his release from the death sentence.